tidymodels/extratests/tests/testthat/_snaps/parsnip-survival-censoring-weights.md

       .censoring_weights_graf(cox_model, lung)
     Condition
       Error:
       !
-There should be a single column of class `Surv`
+There should be a single column of class <Surv>.

 ---